 USING eJUROR TO RESPOND TO YOUR SUMMONS

 Use the eJuror link to access the application and respond to your summons.
 You will need your Juror ID number and date of birth to log in.
 Once logged in, you will be asked to complete a questionnaire and confirm the information you have entered.
-Once you have confirmed, you will go to the landing page.
+Once you have confirmed, you will go to the Juror Instructions page.
 You have now responded to your jury summons.
-If you need to make a request to be excused, exempted, or disqualified, you can do so from the landing page.
+If you need to make a request to be excused, exempted, or disqualified, you can do so from the Juror Instructions page.
 You can also request a postponement.
-If you make a request and do not receive a postcard or email notification within 10 days, please log in to eJuror again to check your status before contacting our office.
+If you make a request and do not receive a notification within 10 days, please log in to eJuror again to check your status before contacting our office.

 TERM OF SERVICE

 The term of service is one day or one trial.
 If you are not selected to serve on a trial by the end of the first day and are not ordered by the Court to return for a second or subsequent day of selection, your term of service is complete.

 The average jury trial in Orange County takes up to 5 court days to complete.
 Jury trials do not always take place on consecutive days and they may take 2 business weeks or more to complete.
 If you would be unavailable to serve on a multiple day jury trial at the time of your jury service, please consider postponing your service to a more convenient time.
 To postpone your service, please select Postponement on the Juror Instructions page.

 If any of the below apply, please click Disqualification on the Juror Instructions page.